jaysun025/MERN-Auth-API-1/README.md

 app.use(handleErrors);
 ```

 7. Next, in the `controllers/jobs.js` file, require `handleValidId` method.
-This method will verify whether an id is a valid MongoDB id, **before** we try and use it to find a document so that we can prevent those `CastErrors` from happening (such as when we tried to use the id "123").
+This method will verify whether an id is a valid MongoDB id **before** we try and use it to find a document so that we can prevent those `CastErrors` from happening (such as when we tried to use the id "123").
 That means we need this middleware to run **only** on routes that use ids (i.e., edit, delete and show) and we need it to run before the controller is passed the request.
 This is actually pretty easy in Express because we can add as many middleware methods we want to our route before the controller!
 Update the file as follows:

 ```js
 // Require handleValidateId by destructuring it from the exports object